 The new website is part of a wider communication strategy that aims at increasing clarity and transparency.
 The homepage gives now more space to the news concerning LIA’s activities and the international world of accessibility.

-Anyone who visits the Foundation’s website now will find specific pages with dedicated information. «We have a very diverse and wide audience: users, publishers, private companies, libraries, communication managers and many others.
+Anyone who visits LIA’s website will now find specific pages with dedicated information. «We have a very diverse and wide audience: readers, publishers, private companies, libraries, communication managers and many others.
 It was very important then to think about different kind of contents that can give answers to everyone.
 Whether you are a teacher or the Diversity Manager of a company, we can (and we want to) do something for you».

-Fondazione LIA’s upcoming newsletter goes in the same direction (it is possible to sign in using the form available in the homepage, or at this link) and will be launched this year.
-The goal is to keep our audience up to date with free seminars, training courses, presence or remote events and news concerning the legislative framework or the international world.
+Fondazione LIA’s upcoming newsletter goes in the same direction (it is possible to sign in using the form available here) and will be launched soon.
+The goal is to keep our audience up to date with seminars, training courses, events and news about accessibility.